Skip to content

 • Each Neuron evaluates its inputs independently.

-• It has a number of
+• It has a number of output is the number of neurons because each neuron has one output.

 How many parameters do we have?